 Lemon Berry Parfaits

-5 cups assorted fresh berries (if using strawberries, cut into smaller pieces)
+- 5 cups assorted fresh berries (if using strawberries, cut into bite-size pieces)

-1. Crack eggs into a medium bowl and beat well.
-Add sugar and lemon juice and whisk well until sugar is mostly dissolved.
+- Crack the eggs into a medium bowl and beat well.
+Add the sugar and lemon juice and whisk until sugar is mostly dissolved.
 Set aside.

-2. Fill bottom of double boiler pan with an inch of water.
-Bring to a simmer, then turn heat down to low.
-Melt butter in top of double boiler.
-Add egg mixture and cook, stirring constantly, until smooth and thick enough to coat a metal spoon, about 10 minutes.
+- Fill the bottom of a double boiler pan with an inch of water.
+Bring to a simmer, then turn the heat down to low.
+Melt the butter in the top of double boiler.
+Add the egg mixture and cook, stirring constantly, until smooth and thick enough to coat a metal spoon, about 10 minutes.
 (If you get any bits of cooked egg, pass the mixture through a fine sieve to remove.)
-Stir in lemon zest and pour into shallow bowl.
-Chill in refrigerator until cold.
+Stir in the lemon zest and pour into a shallow bowl.
+Chill in the refrigerator until cold.

-3. Pour chilled whipping cream into bowl of electric mixer and beat until cream forms firm peaks.
-(In other words, when you lift the whisk or beaters out of the bowl, the peak should hold its shape without drooping.
-If the cream looks grainy, you’ve gone too far and should start over.)
-Be sure lemon mixture is completely cool; then, using a rubber spatula, gently fold into whipped cream.
+- Pour the chilled whipping cream into the bowl of an electric mixer and beat until the cream holds firm peaks (when you lift the whisk or beaters out of the bowl, the peak should hold its shape without drooping; if the cream looks grainy, you’ve gone too far and should start over).
+Be sure the lemon mixture is completely cool; then, using a rubber spatula, gently fold it into the whipped cream.